devtraldi/project_openai_prompt_engineering/README.md

 * Generation Parameters like `temperature`, `top_p`, `top_k`, and `max_output_tokens`
 * The `System Prompt` and `User Prompt`

-It features real-time **streaming** of the AI's response and advanced output formatting, which renders Markdown, highlights code blocks, and adds a **"Copy Code" button** to each block for an enhanced user experience.
+It features advanced output formatting, which renders Markdown, highlights code blocks, and adds a **"Copy Code" button** to each block for an enhanced user experience.

 ---